-Despite being around for over 4,000 years, eggs continue to be one of the most versatile foods in existence.
+Eggs have been a favorite dish for over 4,000 years, probably because they are one of the most versatile foods around.

 They come in all shapes and sizes, and they can be used in everything from scrambled eggs or omelets to hollandaise sauce and meringue pies.